muneebelahimalik/Car-Drowsiness-Detector/README.md

 - Alert system when driver's eyes are closed or drowsiness is detected
 - Works with a standard webcam
 - Easy to use and integrate into existing car systems
-- Can be deployed to systems with low
+- Deployable to systems with low storage or computing power, as it is designed to be computationally efficient

 ## How It Works